|

 • The US Dollar index retreats to the mid-105.00 level.

-The US Dollar (USD) sees the Euro running away a bit on Monday after the first round of the French government elections took place.
+The US Dollar (USD) sees markets starting to digest headlines after the first round of the French government elections took place, with several currencies starting to fade from their opening positions on Monday.
 A clear victory for Marine Le Pen and her far-right party Rassemblement National (RN), though a stalemate could be at hand.
 None of the three major parties – Marine Le Pen’s far-right Rassemblement National, Emmanuel Macron’s centric Ensemble Citoyens, and Jean-Luc Mélenchon’s far-left Nouveau Front Populaire – have reached their projected results as of the latest polls.
 Both the far left and the far right parties have reached less positive results, as the latest polls on Friday suggested, while Macron’s party was able to salvage the situation a bit, though still coming in third, which means no one holds a majority and a stalemate could be at hand.

 On the US economic calendar front, US traders will have little time to digest the French election news, with already some nice data points ahead on Monday as the Institute for Supply Management is gearing up for its June numbers on Manufacturing.
 Additionally, the European Central Bank (ECB) is holding its European Jackson Hole version, with its annual symposium in Sintra, Portugal, with many comments and interviews expected from several central bank members from across the globe.